LUCYAGB/AfriBrit-Cuisines/README.md

 ![navigation](https://user-images.githubusercontent.com/111319158/192885818-54c8e12c-594d-4f8d-99cb-f7d5c1355afc.PNG)

-The responsive navigation bar contains the Home, Cuisines and Book Table pages.
+The responsive navigation bar contains the Home, Cuisines and Reserve Table pages.
 On the left is the cuisines logo.
 The navigation bar helps the user to access the various pages.

 The Footer -